JEdward7777/js-translation-helps-proxy/docs/STDIO_SERVER.md

 ```

 3. Reload VS Code
-4. Open Cline and verify the server is connected
+4. Open Cline and verify the configuration is loaded (Cline will launch the process when needed)

 ### Other MCP Clients